 What is unique about Komodo dragon biology?

 The world’s largest lizard, unsurprisingly, has very unique biology.
-Not only is their great size impressive in and of itself, size and several other traits are a result of environmental forces over evolutionary time.
-Specific characteristics that are particularly interesting include their size, their unique reproduction, keen senses, venomous bites, and predatory abilities.
+Not only is its great size impressive in and of itself, size and several other traits are a result of environmental forces over evolutionary time.
+Specific characteristics that are particularly interesting include size, unique reproduction, keen senses, venomous bites, and predatory abilities.

 Komodo Dragon Size: The Island Effect

-This has been the case for Komodo dragons which inhabit the islands of Komodo, Flores, Rinca, and Gili Montang.
-Komodo dragons are apex predators which means there is no animal that typically preys upon them.
-As an apex predator, these lizards have access to sufficient resources and are able to fill the ecological niche normally held by large mammalian predators; they feed upon water buffalo, boars, deer, goats and other relatively large prey.
+This has been the case for Komodo dragons that inhabit the islands of Komodo, Flores, Rinca, and Gili Montang.
+Komodo dragons are apex predators, which means there is no animal that typically preys upon them.
+As an apex predator, these lizards have access to sufficient resources and are able to fill the ecological niche normally held by large mammalian predators.
+They feed upon water buffalo, boars, deer, goats, and other relatively large prey.
 Because of their access to large prey, larger Komodo dragons have an advantage that will be selected for over several generations leading to the species’ collective large size.